Our Creative team walk us through the smart features of our latest design templates for our range of Business Cards.

 Branding design works best when you get to know the ins and outs of the client and the work that they do.
 But what about when the branding you are designing is for a fictional company?
 Well, that’s a different story.
 And who better to share the details on that process than our very own designer, Phil Bailey, who developed two new templates from an entirely blank slate.

-This design actually developed from a website project to update the page for Luxe—our most premium paper.
+This design actually developed from a website project to update the page for Luxe — our most premium paper.
 This project was a bit of an anomaly in that we created this design with the paper stock in mind first, rather than the customer profile.
 We wanted something that would reflect the premium nature of the product and show the quality of the stock, so we decided to go for a pared-down design.

 The speckled creative is inspired by the popular terrazzo trend.
 Terrazzo is associated as a luxurious, contemporary material, so we wanted to translate that same feeling into the visual identity for our fictional creative agency, ‘Vibe’.
-We went with a clean typeface, but the template is simple enough that, if a customer wanted a more decorative script or serif font, it would still work really nicely – with our new templates we’ve really tried to ramp up the versatility to give customers as much control as possible.
+We went with a clean typeface, but the template is simple enough that, if a customer wanted a more decorative script or serif font, it would still work really nicely – with our templates, we’ve really tried to ramp up the versatility to give customers as much control as possible.

 As we were initially thinking product-first when it came to designing, we wanted to really highlight one of the cool features of our Luxe range – the colored seam.
-The seam comes in 8 colors, so we created a more muted version of each of the bright seam-colors for the front and back of the cards, making the edges really pop.
+The seam comes in 8 colors, so we created a more muted version of each of the bright seam colors for the front and back of the cards, making the edges really pop.

 For this design, I created my own fictional customer profile based on the types of customers that we know print with us.
 This customer, Thomas Laursen, is a German product designer who works in his own studio in Munich.
 In my head, he’s a product designer; someone who makes really bold statement home furnishings and furniture, like sofas, and lamps.